-- Assemble a team of stakeholders including the building engineer, mechanical, electrical and plumbing (MEP) engineer, HVAC maintenance personnel and building automation system (BAS) manager.

-- 2. Consult with any users who will be affected by the installation and/or will need to understand and approve procedures to override the system.
-This may include the manager or director of the area affected by the change, infection control staff, safety officer and/or chief operating officer.

-- Review energy usage data generated by the facility's BAS to calculate the variability of the facility's load profile and establish baseline energy use.
-VFDs generate the highest efficiency benefits in variable load conditions.

-- 4. Catalog which fan and pump motors could have VFDs installed.
-Consider the following equipment, as suggested in the American Society for Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standard 90.1: Energy Standard for Buildings Except Low-Rise Residential Buildings:

-- Supply and return fans.
+- Ensure a proper enclosure is provided with the VFD depending on the installation environment.
+Most indoor applications will require a NEMA (National Electrical Manufacturers Association) 1 enclosure, while outdoor applications will require a NEMA 3R enclosure. - Check with your local electric utility as rebates may be available for installing VFD.
+How-To - 1.
+Assemble a team of stakeholders including the building engineer, MEP engineer, HVAC maintenance personnel, and building automation system (BAS) manager. - 2.
+Consult with any users who will be affected by the installation and/or will need to understand and approve procedures to override the system.
+This may include the manager or director of the area affected by the change, infection control staff, safety officer, and/or chief operating officer. - 3.
+Review energy usage data generated by the facility's BAS to calculate the variability of the facility's load profile and establish baseline energy use.
+VFDs generate the highest efficiency benefits in variable load conditions. - 4.
+Catalog which fan and pump motors could have VFDs installed.
+Consider the following equipment, as suggested in ASHRAE Standard 90.1: Energy Standard for Buildings Except Low-Rise Residential Buildings: - Supply and return fans - Booster fans - Fan coil units - Exhaust fans - Cooling tower fans - Liquid coolers - Condenser fans - Secondary chilled water pumps - Domestic and hot water pumps - 5.
+Analyze which fan and pump motors are appropriate for retrofitting a VFD.

-- Booster fans.

-- Fan coil units.

-- Exhaust fans.

-- Cooling tower fans.

-- Liquid coolers.

-- Condenser fans.

-- Secondary chilled water pumps.

-- Domestic and hot water pumps.

-- 5. Analyze which fan and pump motors are appropriate for retrofitting a VFD.
 Analysis should consider the ability of the system design to perform properly under variable flow.
-For example, where fan systems require minimum flow rates and room to room pressure differentials, these must be maintenance.
-In general, VFDs function best when installed on high efficiency equipment.

-- 6. Either remove inlet guide vanes (or other mechanical flow modulating device) or remove the actuator, and open the guide vanes to avoid counteracting the VFDs modulation of airflow.
+For example, where fan systems require minimum flow rates and room to room pressure differentials, these must be maintained.
+In general, VFDs function best when installed on high efficiency equipment. - 6.
+Either remove inlet guide vanes (or other mechanical flow modulating device) or remove the actuator and open the guide vanes to avoid counteracting the VFD's modulation of airflow. - 7.
+Use a harmonics calculator to identify whether harmonic filters should be installed.

-- 7. Use a harmonics calculator to identify whether harmonic filters should be installed. - 8.
-Ensure power quality to the VFD is consistent, as fluctuations can cause the VFD to trip, negating any benefit. - 9.
+- 8. Ensure power quality to the VFD is consistent as fluctuations can cause the VFD to trip, negating any benefit. - 9.
 Install and program VFDs to avoid operating equipment in the critical speed range.
-Consult the pump/motor manufacturer for information about optimal speed, vibration and resonance. - 10.
+Consult the pump/motor manufacturer for information about optimal speed, vibration, and resonance. - 10.
 Establish new control sequences to optimize energy reduction while maintaining proper system performance.
 For example, sequence control of the VFDs to either run the maximum or minimum number of motors consistent with loads and energy savings.
 Alternately, upgrade controls to modulate fan capacity according to the position of zone dampers. - 11.
-Incorporate VFDs into the facility's commissioning program
+Incorporate VFDs in the facility's commissioning program